henriqueConde/php-oop-ecommerce/README.md

 This project was developed with the intention of studying Object Oriented Programming with PHP, MySQL and to further develop the knowledge I've acquaride so far with PHP.

-The idea of the project is to create a small ecommerce with PHP and MySQL with the following requirements.
+The idea of the project was to create a small ecommerce with PHP and MySQL with the following requirements.

 ## Requirements